 Here’s how we measure them and what gets delivered via the My Nightingale app.

-Nightingale Health Index is a powerful metric that summarises the impact of lifestyle on your health.
-It is calculated by comparing your molecular health data with a huge database of results from people of different backgrounds — ages, gender, body metrics, medical history, diet, exercise habits, education and jobs.
+Nightingale Health Index is a powerful metric that reflects the impact of lifestyle on your health.
+It is calculated by comparing your molecular health data with a huge database of results from people of different backgrounds—ages, gender, body metrics, medical history, diet and exercise habits.
 Based on this, you receive a score that maxes at 100.
 The higher the Nightingale Health Index score, the bigger are your odds of living a long and healthy life.

-The Health Index consists of different components revealing different aspects of metabolic health such as cholesterol balance, blood sugar, fatty acid balance, insulin sensitivity, inflammation and heart’s health.
+The Health Index consists of different components revealing different aspects of metabolic health such as cholesterol balance, blood sugar, fatty acid balance, diabetes resistance, inflammation and heart health.
 And the index is closely tied to your lifestyle.
 Meaning, what you eat and drink, how much you exercise, how well you sleep, your stress levels—everything contributes to the underlying factors of the index.
-It also tracks health markers related to two major chronic illnesses—type 2 diabetes and cardiovascular diseases—and can predict the diseases risk up to 10 years in advance.
+It also tracks health markers related to two major chronic illnesses, type 2 diabetes and cardiovascular diseases, and can predict the disease risk up to 10 years in advance.